 (b) Annual report to Governors

+(1) In general

 Not later than March 31 of each year, the Secretary shall submit a report to the Governor of each State with a public transportation agency that has received a grant under this Act.

+(2) Contents

 The report submitted under paragraph (1) shall specify-

-- (A) the amount of grant funds distributed to each such public transportation agency; and - (B) the use of such grant funds.
+(A) the amount of grant funds distributed to each such public transportation agency; and

+(B) the use of such grant funds.